ONDC-Official/ONDC-FIS-Specifications/api/components/docs/stage-order.md

     end
 ```

-If everything is ready, seller app responds with different fulfillment options.
-Each scheme can possibly support different fulfillment options for the given investor/buyer app

-##### Fulfillment Options

-1. `LUMPSUM`
-Investor can make a one time lumpsum purchase
-2. `SIP`
-Investor can make a recurring purchase
-3. `REDEMPTION`
-Investor can make a one time redemption
-4. `SWP`
-Investor can make a recurring redemption
 ---

 ### Initiation
 Buyer app makes an `init` call with the details of the investor, order, the fulfillment choice and the bank a/c from where the investor want to make the payment

 If everything is ready, seller app responds with different payment options through which the investor can make the payment to complete this order.
-And the order is created.
+And the order is created in draft state.
+The terms and conditions to be accepted by the investor is also sent in the response.

 ##### Payment Options
 **New Mandate Registration**